cdisc-org/cdisc-rules-engine/README.md

 #### From the command line

-Clone the repository and run `core.py --help` to see the full list of commands.
+Clone the repository and run `python core.py --help` to see the full list of commands.

-Run `core.py validate --help` to see the list of validation options.
+Run `python core.py validate --help` to see the list of validation options.
 ```
   -ca, --cache TEXT               Relative path to cache files containing pre
                                   loaded metadata and rules
   -ps, --pool-size INTEGER         Number of parallel processes for validation
   -d, --data TEXT                 Path to directory containing data files
-  -dp, --dataset-path TEXT        Absolute path to dataset file
+  -dp, --dataset-path TEXT        Absolute path to dataset file.
+Can be specified multiple times.
   -l, --log-level [info|debug|error|critical|disabled|warn]
                                   Sets log level for engine logs, logs are
                                   disabled by default